petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-infrastructure.md

 ![All of the key services and components integrated with Liferay Cloud are shown with their connections here.](./liferay-cloud-infrastructure/images/01.png)

-!!! note
-    Private cluster subscriptions support additional security configurations that you can request via [Support tickets](../support-and-troubleshooting/liferay-cloud-support.md#opening-a-support-ticket).
-However, you must [configure ModSecurity](../tuning-security-settings/web-application-firewall.md) to enable Nginx's firewall capability.

-See the following list for a description of the various components.
+Here is description of the various components.

 ## Advanced Application Monitoring